A deployment is the result of building your Project and making it available through a live URL.

 Runtime logs are generated by Serverless Functions while they're being invoked.
 Runtime logs are stored in memory only as they arrive from the Serverless Function and are not persisted.

 The only exception to this are failed requests.
 If a request leads to the Serverless Function throwing an error, the log for this will be stored indefinitely whereas all other Runtime logs will be lost when navigating away from the page.

-There is a maximum size limit of 4kb for each log.
+The maximum size limit of each log is 4kb.
 If the size of the log exceeds this, only the last 4kb of data to arrive will be shown.

 All deployment URLs have two special pathnames:

 /_logs to a deployment URL or custom domain, you will be able to see a realtime stream of logs from your deployment build processes and serverless invocations.

 https://vercel.com and require logging in to access any sensitive information.
 By default, a 3rd-party can never access your source or logs by crafting a deployment URL with one of these paths.